Le Piane Vino Rosso La Maggiorina (+)

-Floral duft med hint av kirsebær og rips.
-Saftig, uhyre fersk og lett delikat frukt med en frisk syre og lette tanniner.
+Floral duft med hint av rips.
+Saftig og lett delikat frukt med en frisk syre og lette tanniner.

 |Drikkevindu: